Anna Chancellor: Early life and education

-Chancellor is a niece of the journalist Alexander Chancellor, a great-granddaughter of Raymond Asquith (son of the liberal prime minister H. H. Asquith), a first cousin of both the actress Dolly Wells and the model Cecilia Chancellor, a second cousin of the actress Helena Bonham Carter, and the great niece of Jane Austen eight generations removed.
-Chancellor herself has spoken of her lineage, stating:
+Chancellor is a niece of the journalist Alexander Chancellor, a great-granddaughter of Raymond Asquith (son of the Liberal prime minister H. H. Asquith), a first cousin of both the actress Dolly Wells and the model Cecilia Chancellor, a second cousin of the actress Helena Bonham Carter.
+Chancellor was also the great niece of Jane Austen eight generations removed through Edward Austen Knight.
+Chancellor has said that she had worked hard to become an actress, and her lineage does not define who she is.